Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/PolyCentroids/documentation.md

 ### Note(s)

-* Other names for this node include: Polygon centers.
+* Other names for this node include: PolyCentroids, Polygon centers.

 ### Example(s)